-If a twopost hoist is used to lift the car, the front lift arm pads should be positioned under the rear engine frame mounts.
-The rear lift arm pads should be positioned under the rear supporting arm bracket.
+If a twopost hoist is used to lift the car, the front and rear lift arm pads should be centered under the reinforced lift plates on the inboard edge of the sill rail.
+The position of these plates is marked with arrows molded into the bottom of the sill rail.